Cracking the cheese code – the potential of precision fermentation

 Cellular agriculture enables the production of real dairy proteins through precision fermentation, thus removing animals from the production process.
 In this insightful interview, Raffael Wohlgensinger, CEO and co-founder of Formo, talks to ProVeg about their work on bringing the next generation of sustainable, healthy, and equitable dairy products to consumers.

-Formo, formerly known as LegenDairy Foods, is a European player in the precision-fermentation space, focusing on animal-free dairy products.
+Formo, formerly known as LegenDairy Foods and a ProVeg Incubator alumnus, is a European player in the precision-fermentation space, focusing on animal-free dairy products.
 Formo uses microorganisms instead of cows to produce their milk proteins.

 To produce animal-free milk proteins, the respective genetic information is introduced into a culture of microorganisms, such as fungi or yeast.
 This culture is then grown in controlled fermentation tanks until sufficient proteins have been produced.
 The proteins are then harvested by separating them from the microorganisms.
 The resulting cultured-milk proteins are identical to conventionally produced animal proteins and can be used to manufacture a wide range of delicious dairy products.